builders-garden/safe-proposal-frame-contracts/README.md

 - bytes memory message,
 - uint256 proposalId

-The message, signature and public key are retrieved by the message sent through the Frame interaction by the user interacting with the Frame
+The message, signature and public key are retrieved by the message sent through the Frame interaction by the user interacting with the Frame.
+The Proposal must not be terminated (executeProposal has not been called yet)

 # Execute a Proposal
 Anyone can call the executeProposal method by passing the following params to execute a Proposal when the number of acceptVotes or rejectVotes reaches the threshold value: